5 Tips For Skateboard Beginners

 If you're just starting out on a skateboard, here are a few tips to keep in mind while you're learning.

 Back in the 1950s, surfers in California thought it would be great if they could take their surfing to the streets.
 The concept seemed pretty simple to them, and after the first boards were made, the sport of skateboarding was born.
 The first boards were basically just wooden boxes or boards that had roller skate wheels attached to them; but over the years, skateboarding evolved and boards evolved.

 Today, skateboarding is one of the most popular past times among adolescent males (and some females), particularly in Australia where it allows you to enjoy the benefits of exercise, speed and the weather!

 Whether you are hitting the streets or your local skate park, if you’re just starting out, you need to follow a few good tips.

-Before you decide to buy a board, test out some of your mates’ boards first.
-Try it on the carpet first so that is has more traction and the chances of falling are less.
+- Before you decide to buy a board, test out some of your mates’ boards first.
+Try it on the carpet first so that it has more traction and the chances of falling are less.

-If you are having fun, you know it’s time to go shopping.
+- If you are having fun, you know it’s time to go shopping.
 Just be aware there are a number of board types available, different sizes, speeds (based on how tight the wheels are), and so on.
-You don’t want a board that it too small, and you want a board to suit its purpose; for example, cruisers have good manoeuvrability, while older style boards are great for ramps; and long boards are good for cruising.
+You don’t want a board that is too small, and you want a board to suit its purpose; for example, cruisers have good maneuverability, while older style boards are great for ramps; and longboards are good for cruising.

 The most important thing - skateboarding is a lot of fun so enjoy yourself!